Puyo Puyo: Other releases

-On September 10, 2015, it was announced that Rin Hoshizora of the anime Love Live! will serve as the new star of the Puyo Puyo games, though it is unknown if this is to be a one-time spin-off (similar to Haro no Puyo Puyo) or a part of the main series.

 A new mobile game, Puyo!!
-Touch, was released for iOS and Android devices on November 26, 2015, but the service shutdown on November 30, 2016, citing lackluster performance in the market.
+Touch, was released for iOS and Android devices in November 2015, but the service was shut down the following year on November 30, citing lackluster performance in the market.

-A free-to-play version, Puyo Puyo VS, was released for Microsoft Windows and focuses on multiplayer battles.
+A fan game, Puyo Puyo VS, was released for Microsoft Windows and focuses on multiplayer battles.

 Sonic Mania (2017) contains a Puyo Puyo minigame as a boss battle in the Chemical Plant Zone and as an unlockable mode, directly referencing Dr. Robotnik's Mean Bean Machine.
 Director Christian Whitehead considered it the most "complex" boss fight for them to develop.

 Puyo Puyo is playable via in-game arcade machines in Yakuza 6 and the PlayStation 4 version of Judgment.

+An Apple Arcade exclusive title for iOS, macOS and tvOS, Puyo Puyo Puzzle Pop, was released in April 2024 and was developed by h.a.n.d..

 Development

-Puyo Puyo was originally conceived by Compile employee and Sting Entertainment founder Kazunari Yonemitsu.
-Yonemitsu felt that the puzzle games at the time had "weak" characters and thus decided to create a puzzle game using characters from Compile's Madou Monogatari RPG series.
+Puyo Puyo was originally conceived by Compile employee and Sting Entertainment founder Kazunari Yonemitsu, who felt that the puzzle games at the time had "weak" characters and thus decided to create a puzzle game using characters from Compile's Madou Monogatari RPG series.
 The success of Street Fighter II influenced Puyo Puyo's focus on competitive gameplay, with Yonemitsu trying out many mechanics in an attempt to recapture the fighting game's competitive nature.

 In March 1998, Sega obtained the rights to the Puyo Puyo series and its characters from Compile, while Compile continued to develop and publish Puyo Puyo games, even on platforms that Sega was competing against.
 These games include Sega in their copyright information.
 Prior to assuming full development duties for the franchise, Sega ported Puyo Puyo 2 to the WonderSwan.